InkbridgeNetworks/teapv2/draft-dekok-emu-teapv2.md

 cryptographic binding?
 The session_key_seed is taken from the TLS-Exporter(), which binds it to the tunnel.
 But subsequent exchanges of MSK-only methods do not bind the results to the tunnel.
+This may or may not be a problem?

 ## TEAPv2 Message Format

-The TEAPv2 message format is identical to that of (TBD), with only one
-change: the Ver field is set to "2", to indicate that this is TEAPv2.
+The TEAPv2 message format is identical to that of TEAPv1 ({{I-D.ietf-emu-rfc7170bis, Section 4.1}}) with only one change: the Ver field is set to "2", to indicate that this is TEAPv2.

 ## TEAPv2 TLVs

-The TEAPv2 TLV definitions are identical to that for TEAPv1, with only the changes and additions noted below.
+The TEAPv2 TLV format and TLV definitions are identical to that for TEAPv1 ({{I-D.ietf-emu-rfc7170bis, Section 4.2}}), with only the changes and additions noted below.

 ### Crypto-Binding TLV

-The definition of the TEAPv2 Crypto-Binding TLV is the same as for TEAPv1 (TBD), with the following changes:
+The format of the TEAPv2 Crypto-Binding TLV is the same as for TEAPv1 ({{I-D.ietf-emu-rfc7170bis, Section 4.2.13}}), with the following
+changes:

 * The Version field MUST set to two (2).